kirinwang1125/kirinwang1125/terms-of-use.md

 ### 5.1 Not Professional Advice

-ThinkDeck provides AI-powered decision support tools for **educational and personal development purposes only**.
+ThinkCard AI provides AI-powered decision support tools for **educational and personal development purposes only**.
 The AI Strategic Agent, strategy reports, and all AI-generated content are:

 - **Not** professional financial, legal, medical, or career advice.
 - **Not** a substitute for consultation with qualified professionals.